-No one shall hold the office of Tutor, Assistant Tutor, Praelector, Assistant Lecturer, Lecturer, Senior Lecturer, Dean of College, Dean of Chapel, Chaplain, or Librarian, beyond 30 September next after he or she reaches the age of sixty-seven, or the office of Bursar or Assistant Bursar beyond 31 December following the conclusion of the Audit next after he or she reaches the age of sixty-seven.
+- 1. Until a College Meeting provides otherwise under section 2 below, no one shall hold the office of Tutor, Praelector, Lecturer, Senior Lecturer, Dean of College, Dean of Chapel, Chaplain, or Librarian, beyond 30 September next after he or she reaches the age of sixty-seven, or the office of Bursar beyond 31 December following the conclusion of the Audit next after he or she reaches the age of sixty-seven. - 2 Subject to Statute LXVII, a College Meeting may from time to time, by a resolution so passed as to be binding on the College, make regulations concerning retirement from College office.